RussCoder/djvujs/README.md

 ## How to build it

-If you have Node.js (10.x or higher) installed, after you cloned the repository, run
+You need to have Node.js 16+ and npm 8+ installed.
+Clone the repo and run:

 ```
 npm run install